• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

-Start by cooking your bacon in a large skillet.
+Start by cooking your bacon in a large skillet until crispy.
 Then transfer your bacon to a paper towel-lined plate and set aside.

 bacon on a paper towel-lined plate

-Then add corn, zucchini and onion to the bacon grease in the skillet.
+Then add corn, zucchini and onion to the bacon fat in the skillet.
 Sauté for about ten minutes.

-Season with a dash of pepper and top with shredded cheese.
+Finally, season with a dash of pepper, top with bacon, and shredded cheese.
+Stir until your cheese is melted.

 Pro tips and recipe notes